-We compare the policies and prices of over 125 insurance brands in one quick and easy search to help you find the right product at the right price - our customers could save up to £231 on car insurance.
+We compare the policies and prices of over 125 insurance brands in one quick and easy search to help you find the right product at the right price.

 Traditionally, women's car insurance tended to be cheaper than men's, based on the fact that women are statistically less likely to make a claim and that, when they do claim, the pay-outs are less expensive.